imamaAlishova/Topic_Modelling_final/Readme.md

 Finally, the LDA results and the articles underscore the significance of individualized instruction, appropriate accommodations, and positive relationships between teachers and students in promoting positive outcomes for students with special educational needs.
 Nonetheless, it is worth noting that the topic of professional development for teachers is notably absent among the LDA topics.
 Given the context, it would have been more precise to extract more than 20 topics.
-Because, due to the limitation on the number of topics, the outcome was not entirely clear at certain points, in my opinion.It is essential to note that relying solely on the LDA result for validation may not be sufficient, and it is crucial to review the raw material thoroughly to ensure the accuracy and reliability of the research outcome.
+Because, due to the limitation on the number of topics, the outcome was not entirely clear at certain points, in my opinion.It is essential to note that relying solely on the LDA result for validation may not be sufficient, and it is crucial to review the raw material to ensure the accuracy and reliability of the research outcome.